 - National Bank, Bligh Street, Rosny Park

-- Day 1 - Hobart City - Pick up your campervan from the airport and head towards the local supermarket to stock up on your provisions.
+Pick up your campervan from the airport and head towards the local supermarket to stock up on your provisions.
 Drive down to the city and spend the morning visiting Constitution Dock and take a self-guided walk at Battery Point.
 If you happen to be in Hobart on a Saturday morning – do not miss the Salamanca Markets.
-Locals and visitors alike flock to this bustling market place for with Tasmanian art and craft, gourmet foods and fresh fruit and vegetables – just perfect for bargain hunters.
+Locals and visitors alike flock to this bustling marketplace for Tasmanian art and craft, gourmet foods and fresh fruit and vegetables – perfect for bargain hunters.

-- Day 2 – Hobart to Richmond Village and Port Arthur - Up early next morning drive north east to the historic Richmond, the perfect base for exploring Tasmania's convict heritage.
+Get up early the next morning and drive your campervan hire north east to historic Richmond, the perfect base for exploring Tasmania's convict heritage.
 Here you can also get to see the very best in historic Georgian buildings, many of which now house art and craft galleries, antique shops, tea rooms and restaurants.
-Food and wine lovers will be pleased to find the freshest produce and finest of wines all grown in one of the world’s cleanest environment.
+Food and wine lovers will be pleased to find the freshest produce and finest of wines all grown in one of the world’s cleanest environments.
 Each year in February the Clarence Jazz Festival which presents the very best in local jazz talent offers audiences great performances.

 After lunch head south towards Port Arthurs on the Tasman Peninsula with your campervan and you will enjoy the scenic drive to Port Arthur taking in breathtaking seascapes with rolling farmlands and little villages.
 Port Arthur is one of Australia's most significant heritage areas and is open every day of the year.
 You can spend a couple of hours exploring the Port Arthur Historic Site.
 Remember to get your map and visitors guide form the Visitors Centre.
 If you are staying overnight we suggest you experience the Historic Ghost Tour – very interesting.